IgniteUI/indigo-design-docfx/en/components/input.md

 ### Input Text

 Determines the text to display in the Input value.
-If the `🕹️DataProperty` is set this is ignored.
+If the `🕹️DataProperty` is set, this is ignored.

 ### Help Text